 'Ideally opt for dimmable lighting as these have second function as calming night-time lighting, if you have existing circuits that cannot be changed then there is a new generation of intelligent Bluetooth receivers that allow you to dim the lights where you couldn’t have it before.'

 20. Change the mood with rise-and-fall lighting

 No space for table lamps?
 You can switch the atmosphere using a rise-and-fall light.
 As the name suggests, it can be lowered and raised on a whim.
 Keep it low to the table for intimacy and high up for a brighter feel.

 Installing a smart design will give you the flexibility you need to adapt the space to suit multiple purposes in an instant.

-For open-plan kitchen ideas, a matchy-matchy approach can ensure a coherent look.
-But don't go for shades all the same size, use an assortment of the same style in different sizes to add scale to different zones.
+In open-plan spaces, a matchy-matchy approach can ensure a coherent look.
+But don't go for shades all the same size.
+Use an assortment of the same style in different sizes to add scale to different zones.

-In this smart kitchen dining area the owners have sourced similarly shaped pendants, but used bigger ones over the dining table, and smaller ones as task lighting over the island.
+A smart kitchen idea is to source similarly shaped pendants, using the bigger ones over the dining table, and the smaller as task lighting over the island.